 Kevin has been a great help in the programming of this site (at some point there may be some cool stuff here that I've learned from him).

-Countdown to AirVenture 2008!
-Unfortunatly, I will not be able to attend this year.
+Countdown to AirVenture 2009!
+I do not know if I'll be able to attend this year or not due to a possible move.

 Please note that I am a non practicing Electrical Engineer--Not an Aerospace Engineer...These pages document the construction of my airplane only.
 I will follow the plans for the most part, however, any modifications I make are on my own decision and not to be taken as safe.
 If you follow any of my techniques or procedures, you do so at your own risk!